Here's what you need to know...

 Whenever I go on the road, I have to find a place to train.
 I usually look for something with a name like "Iron Pit."
 If that's not available I settle for a big commercial gym.

-When I pulled into the parking lot I began to feel this was going to be a long day.
+On one occasion I pulled into the parking lot and knew it was going to be a long day.
 From the outside the place looked too nice.
 Those of you who train in a hardcore gym know exactly what I mean.
-I entered the club (after being blinded by the neon) and spoke with the front desk girl.
-I signed my wavier, paid my dues, and headed for the one and only power rack.

 At this point I must've pissed him off because he said under his breath that I wasn't even doing the deadlifts right.
 I asked him what he saw wrong in my technique.
 (You never know, he could've seen something I was missing.)
 He told me that I needed to sit lower to the ground and pick the weight up with good form and not use my back.
 He also told me my shins had to stay close to the bar and I should be using a wider stance.

 While not being a dick, I asked him where he'd learned this information.
 Then I saw it.
 I couldn't believe I'd missed it the first time, but there it was right in my face: a gold name badge with his name and "head trainer" right underneath it.